piochod/rpgGame/README.md

 pip install -r requirements.txt
 ```

-### 2. Start the backend (RabbitMQ + gRPC Server)
+### 2. Start the backend (RabbitMQ + gRPC microservices)

 ```bash
 sudo docker compose up --build
 ```

-Wait until you see the RabbitMQ health check pass and `Server A listening on port 50051`.
+Wait until you see the RabbitMQ health check pass, then:

+- `Lobby Service is running on port 50051`
+- `Action Service is running on port 50052`

 ### 3. Run Player 1 – Infiltrator